-To see if chest X-rays may be viable as method for diagnosis, we worked with 122 chest X-rays of patients diagnosed with COVID-19 and a set of 4273 chest X-rays of patients diagnosed with either viral pneumonia or bacterial pneumonia that predates the emergence of COVID-19.
+To see if chest X-rays may be viable as method for diagnosis, we worked with 135 chest X-rays of patients diagnosed with COVID-19 and a set of 320 chest X-rays of patients diagnosed with either viral pneumonia or bacterial pneumonia that predates the emergence of COVID-19.
 It is thought the other types of pneumonia would be most difficult to differentiate from COVID-19.
 Transfer learning using a pre-trained deep convolutional neural network (CNN) has been done to see if it may be possible to diagnose COVID-19 from CXR.
 An issue with our data is that the stage of disease is unknown for the COVID-19 group, only that they had abnormal chest X-rays.
-However, from our small data set it can be seen that it may be feasible to use CXR for diagnosis, especially if there are breathing issues.
+The